 How to hire Dr. Mark Prince

-** We do not accept requests for autographs, signed merchandise, fan mail, birthday messages, or any other non-commercial contact with our speakers or acts.
+** We do not accept requests for autographs, signed merchandise, fan mail, birthday messages or any other non-commercial contact with the speakers or acts.
+Each speaker on the website may not have necessarily worked with Champions in the past but are known to perform such engagements within the industry.

 "Mark visited my school to work with my pupils during July 2015.
 My school for pupils with Learning Difficulties and Behaviour & Social Needs is situated in Hull, Mark committed to travelling all the way from London to Hull to work with and inspire my pupils.
 Mark facilitated a fitness and well-being session with my pupils supported by a key work mentoring session in the afternoon getting the pupils to reflect on their pasts, present and futures.
 My pupils were truly engaged with Mark and his life story, he has an ability to connect with all young people regardless of background, gender, colour or faith.
 The passion and drive he has for his work and to contribute positively to our vulnerable young people is amazing, Mark and the KPF show real outcomes and positive impact with the most hardest and disengaged young people.
 I will be working closely with Mark for many years to come and would strongly recommend Mark and the Kiyan Prince Foundation to anyone who works with disaffected young people and adults.
 Funders, Local Authorities and Government should all prioritise funding and policy focus on engaging with charities such as the KPF, Mark is a sector leader in this type of intervention.
 Mark is a real friend of our school and pupils and we have continued the momentum from Mark’s visit showing great outcomes for our young people."